Jorge Morel (footballer)

-Jorge Emanuel Morel Barrios (born 22 January 1998) is a Paraguayan footballer who plays as a midfielder for Turkish club Adana Demirspor on loan from Guaraní.
+Jorge Emanuel Morel Barrios (born 22 January 1998) is a Paraguayan footballer who plays as a defender for Paraguayan Primera División club Cerro Porteño.

-On October 10th 2019 Morel made his debut for the Paraguay national team in a 1-0 loss against Slovakia.
+On 10 October 2019 Morel made his debut for the Paraguay national team in a 1–0 loss against Slovakia.
 On making his debut, Morel said in an interview “Every achievement I get marks something in my life, but debuting in the senior team so far is the best.
 I am very happy to accomplish this at such a young age.”